 Make sure you do not get distracted with future promises.
-Focus on the cell tower lease economics that are in front of you right now – that is what is most important.
-What is the rent they are proposing to pay you?
-What is the proposed rent escalator?
-How long is the entire cell tower lease agreement?
+Focus on the cell tower lease economics that are in front of you, economics that you can capture today.

 Verizon has the lengthiest lease agreement of all major US carriers.
-Verion’s cell tower lease has been carefully crafted by their attorneys to secure the best rights for Verizon.
-This lease looks out for Verizon’s best interest, not yours.
-The lease typically includes approximately thirty-six provisions.
+We wouldn’t recommend you try and tackle this agreement on your own, as Verizon’s cell tower lease has been carefully crafted by their attorneys.
+The objective in the agreement is to of course secure the best rights for Verizon.
+The Verizon cell tower lease agreement looks out for Verizon’s best interest – not yours.
+The Verizon cell tower lease typically includes approximately thirty-six provisions.

 Should you ever want to sell your cell tower lease for a lump sum payment, this provision will absolutely destroy your chances of obtaining the highest offer in the market.

 Airwave Advisors can help you secure the highest rents with the most favorable lease terms when leasing with the 800 pound gorilla.
 Verizon hires experts to secure them the best terms, shouldn’t you?

 Have A Cell Tower Lease Question?